lino-framework/book/docs/specs/cal.rst

 The guests of a calendar entry
 ==============================

-A calendar entry can have a list of **guests**.
+A calendar entry can have a list of **guests** (also called presences or participants depending on the context).
 A guest is the fact that a given person is *expected to attend* or *has been present* at a given calendar entry.
 Depending on the context the guests of a calendar entry may be labelled "guests", "participants", "presences", ...